 - Make your “why” work!

-No, homeschooling isn’t easy – it isn’t perfect – but it’s a wonderful investment-worthy effort.
+No, homeschooling isn’t easy, and it isn’t perfect, but it’s a wonderful investment – a worthy effort.
 Each chaotic day bursting with life is another day that you’ve invested in your children.
 Keep on!
 Every minute is worth it!